Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Results and Discussion

-An adaptive biasing parameter $\tau_{r}$=0.05 was chosen (for explicit definition see Methods section) and the temperature set to $T_{\textrm{solid}}$=800K in order to build the random solid alloy database starting from the 10 initial structures previously described.
+An adaptive biasing parameter $\tau_{\textrm{r}}$=0.05 was chosen (for explicit definition see Methods section) and the temperature set to $T_{\textrm{solid}}$=800K in order to build the random solid alloy database starting from the 10 initial structures previously described.
 Besides running biased dynamics, HAL performed cell volume adjusting (adding Gaussian noise to cell vectors) and element swapping Monte Carlo (MC) steps during the simulation on the HAL potential energy surface $\Ehal$.
 These steps were accepted or rejected according to the Metropolis-Hastings algorithm \cite{greenberg1995}.

-During HAL dynamics the (softmax normalised) relative force estimate $s_{i}$ is evaluated and a ground-truth evaluation triggered once a predefined tolerance of $s^{\textrm{tol}}$=0.5 is met.
-A total of 42 HAL configurations were sampled as the HAL dynamics at this stage was stable for 5000 steps reliably.
-The pressure $P$, temperature $T$ and $f_{i}$ are shown in Fig.~\ref{fig:HAL_AlSi_solid} for four iterations with the first three being included in the training database, e.g. below or equal to iteration 42.
-The strong oscillations in the pressure $P$ are due to the volume and element swapping MC steps being accepted.
-A fourth iteration, referred to as iteration 43, is shown on the far right demonstrating that increasing the biasing strength to $\tau_{r}$=0.10 accelerates the HAL dynamics to failure more rapidly accelerating the discovery of uncertain configurations exhibiting large relative force errors and resulting model failure.
+During HAL dynamics the softmax normalised relative force estimate $s(f)$ is evaluated and a ground-truth evaluation triggered once a predefined tolerance of $s^{\textrm{tol}}$=0.5 is met.
+A total of 42 HAL configurations were sampled as the HAL dynamics at this stage was stable for 5000 steps\mse{.\remove{reliably.}} The pressure $P$, temperature $T$ and $f_{i}$ are shown in Fig.~\ref{fig:HAL_AlSi_solid} for four \mse{exemplary} iterations with the first three being included in the training database, e.g. below or equal to iteration 42.
+The strong oscillations in the pressure $P$ are due to the volume and element swapping MC steps being accepted. \mse{\remove{A fourth iteration, referred to as iteration 43, is shown on the far right demonstrating that increasing the biasing strength to $\tau_{\textrm{r}}$=0.10 accelerates the HAL dynamics to failure more rapidly accelerating the discovery of uncertain configurations exhibiting large relative force errors and resulting model failure. } Finally, as demonstrated in the case of the 43th HAL iteration that increasing the biasing strength to $\tau_{\textrm{r}}$=0.10 results in a drastic acceleration (by a factor of 10) in the discovery of configurations with large relative force error. }

-Increasing the temperature to $T_{\textrm{liquid}}$=3000K a liquid random alloy training database was assembled using the HAL generated random alloy training database as initial starting configurations.
-No volume or swap MC steps were performed during this simulation, but a barostat was added and set to 0.1 GPa in order to control the pressure during the simulation.
-After generating generating 46 liquid alloy configurations using HAL the dynamics was stable for 5000 steps reliably and HAL dynamics terminated.